Sunday, 13 June 2010

-All we had to do was endure a kilometre on the N21 before taking to the parallel Roman road,which was only a wheel track but relentlessly straight and a pleasure to walk on.
+All we had to do was endure a kilometre on the N21 before taking to the parallel Roman road, which was only a wheel track but uncompromisingly straight and a pleasure to walk on.

-We sat on lichen-covered stones, remnants of former roadside walls when this had been a main thoroughfare.
+We sat on lichen-covered stones, remnants of a former roadside wall when this had been a main thoroughfare.
 There were abandoned diggings beside the road, perhaps limestone quarries.

 Having descended, crossed a road and taken a footbridge over a stream, we emerged into more open farmland.
 By now our feet were wet from various encounters with long grass and mud.
 Suddenly a flurry of rain drenched us before we could put on our capes, then stopped just as suddenly.

-We continued, passing wheatfields and orchards, until we came to a river, marking the end of the department of the Dordogne and the beginning of Lot-et-Garonne.
+We continued, passing wheat fields and orchards, until we came to a river, marking the border between the departments of the Dordogne and the Lot-et-Garonne.